Chart Color Schemes

 Singleton - Golden Bay - Secret Harbour lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Singleton - Golden Bay - Secret Harbour's population was 25,525 as of Aug 2025.
-This figure represents a growth of 3,347 people (15.1%) since the 2021 Census, which reported a population of 22,178.
-The increase is inferred from ABS estimates: 25,471 in June 2024 and an additional 228 validated new addresses post-Census.
-This results in a density ratio of 1,751 persons per square kilometer, above the national average assessed by AreaSearch.
-The area's growth rate exceeded both national (8.6%) and state averages, making it a regional growth leader.
-Interstate migration contributed approximately 37.1% to overall population gains during recent periods, with all drivers being positive factors.
+Singleton - Golden Bay - Secret Harbour's population was 25,627 as of November 2025.
+This figure reflects an increase of 3,449 people since the 2021 Census, which reported a population of 22,178.
+The growth is inferred from the ABS estimated resident population of 25,471 in June 2024 and an additional 262 validated new addresses since the Census date.
+This results in a population density ratio of 1,758 persons per square kilometer, above the national average assessed by AreaSearch.
+The area's growth rate of 15.6% since the 2021 census exceeded both the national average (8.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 37.1% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 using 2022 as the base year.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends project above median population growth for the area, with an expected increase of 5,747 persons to 2041, representing a total increase of 22.3% over 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data to estimate growth post-2032.
+Demographic trends project an above median population growth for the area, with an expected increase of 5,747 persons to reach a total population of 31,374 by 2041, reflecting a 21.8% increase over the 17-year period.

 Frequently Asked Questions - Population